 - Low-level kitchen adaptation

-- Level access showers, wet rooms and other bathroom alterations
+- Level access showers, wet rooms and other alterations

 - Improving heating and energy efficiency measures